3. Theoretical Physics

 Thus, what we observe as matter may arise from deep structural harmonies within the relational fabric of the universe.

 Modern physics has achieved extraordinary success.
-The Standard Model of particle physics explains the behavior of fundamental particles with remarkable precision, and Einstein’s theory of general relativity describes gravity and the large-scale structure of the universe.
+The Standard Model of particle physics describes fundamental particles and interactions with remarkable precision, while Einstein’s general theory of relativity explains gravity and the large-scale structure of the universe.

 Why the Laws of Physics Have the Structure They Do